|

 writer award went to Daniel Maclvor for "Marion Bridge," while Victoria King's "White Thunder" won the Rex Tasker Award for

+Best Documentary.
 Moore's "Columbine" was also a clear hit at this year's festival, winning the event's

 top international prize, The People's Choice Award.
 In fact, the picture was such a hit with the city's large college-aged